If You Love This Planet: Release

 The film was meant to be shown at the United Nations's Conference on Disarmament.
 It debuted in the United Kingdom when it was screened by the London Socialist Film Co-op.

 The Canadian Broadcasting Corporation declined to broadcast the film, "because it takes a strong position on nuclear arms and does not give a balanced and objective view of the subject", and that they could not counter the film as it would be difficult to assemble a discussion panel including supporters of nuclear war.
 The film was later shown on the CBC newsmagazine The Journal.
-The film received positive reviews from the Los Angeles Times, East Bay Express, and The Seattle Times, and praise from activist and filmmaker Naomi Klein.

-Reaction of the Reagan administration

-Released during the term of the Reagan administration and at the height of Cold War nuclear tensions between the United States and Soviet Union, If You Love This Planet was officially designated as "foreign political propaganda" by the United States Department of Justice and temporarily banned.
-The subsequent uproar over that action gave the film a publicity boost; it won the 1983 Academy Award for Best Documentary (Short Subject).
-In her Oscar acceptance speech, Nash thanked the Reagan administration for the added publicity.
+Reception

 On 13 January 1983, the American distributors of If You Love This Planet, Acid Rain: Requiem or Recovery, and Acid from Heaven were ordered to register as foreign agents by the United States Department of Justice citing the Foreign Agents Registration Act.
 The films were also ordered to be labeled as political propaganda.
 Barry Keene, a member of the California State Senate, filed a lawsuit against the order.
 In 1983, an injunction against the DOJ was issued by U.S. District Judge Raul Anthony Ramirez.
 In 1986, the Supreme Court of the United States agreed to hear the case; on 28 April 1987, in Meese v.
 Keene, it ruled five to three in favor of the DOJ.

+U.S. Senator Ted Kennedy hosted a screening of the film for members of the United States Senate Committee on the Judiciary.
+John Roberts stated that he expected a film to be banned in the Soviet Union, but not the United States.
+The Canadian government requested for the order to be rescinded.

+Accolades

+If You Love This Planet was the seventh film by the NFB to receive an Academy Award.
+Nash thanked Reagan in her Oscar acceptance speech for the added publicity.